 Yes, the idea that “choosing to believe the Gospel on one’s own in order to be saved is actually salvation by works or salvation by self” goes against what most religious leaders have taught, but if you need to choose to believe something specific in order to be saved, how can that be anything other than a work?
 If you don’t agree with me, try choosing right now to truly believe in Thor as your lord and saviour.
 Can’t do it, can you?
 Forcing oneself to believe something that one hasn’t already organically come to believe (or that God hasn’t given them the faith to believe) is one of the biggest mental works a person could do, and it seems unlikely that anybody is actually capable of it.
 And if one has been given the faith to believe the truth then they already believe and have already been saved; this is a very binary concept with no middle ground: one either truly believes (which means they have been given the gift of faith by God to believe the Good News) and is saved, or they don’t (which means God hasn’t given them the faith necessary to believe the Good News) and aren’t.
 Now, one might try to argue that there isn’t compelling evidence to believe that Thor is our saviour, but pretty much all non-believers would argue that they don’t see compelling evidence to believe that Jesus is either (for that matter, most Christians don’t believe He is our Saviour either, but instead believe He’s only our potential Saviour, and that He only becomes our Saviour if we choose to let Him save us, which means they haven’t believed Paul’s Gospel yet themselves), and we have to believe they’re telling the truth because, if they were lying and actually did see the evidence, they’d have already believed the truth about Christ and salvation which would mean they were already saved.

 Regardless, even if someone could somehow brainwash themselves into believing something they really didn’t previously believe, it would still be an action (even if just a mental action) they had to accomplish to save themselves (or accomplish to participate in saving themselves).
-Pretty much every denomination and cult out there teaches salvation by a combination of Christ’s sacrifice plus our own “free will” (aside from some Calvinist denominations, who at least sort of understand God’s sovereignty and generally know better than to believe in “free will,” even if they’re fatally confused about nearly every other doctrine), but if salvation is by grace plus something else, it’s not by grace alone.
-(And yes, I know it’s by grace through faith, but that faith, just like the grace and the salvation itself, is not out of ourselves but is, instead, a gift of God — if that faith were something we had to build up on our own, it would be a work we could boast about, and it would mean we’d ultimately played a role in our own salvation.)
+Pretty much every denomination and cult out there teaches salvation by a combination of Christ’s sacrifice plus our own “free will” (aside from some Calvinist denominations, who at least sort of understand God’s sovereignty), but if salvation is by grace plus something else, it’s not by grace alone.
+(And yes, I know it’s by grace through faith; but that faith, just like the grace and the salvation itself, is not out of ourselves but is, instead, a gift of God — if that faith were something we had to build up on our own, it would be a work we could boast about, and it would mean we’d ultimately played a role in our own salvation.)

 As should be obvious at this point, most Christians actually teach that God and Jesus don’t really save anyone, but instead teach that it’s up to us to save ourselves, despite using scriptural-sounding language to disguise this fact (trying to make it look like they’re actually giving the credit to God and Christ, often even lying to themselves about it), making salvation — from both an absolute and relative perspective — rely on us rather than on God.
 But in order for one to be saved from a relative perspective, one has to already be saved from an absolute perspective, and entirely apart from any action on their part (at least under the Gospel of the Uncircumcision; under the Gospel of the Circumcision, salvation is more of a joint effort, with works indeed being required or else one’s faith would prove to be dead and useless, but that’s a whole other sort of salvation which we’re not talking about right now), including the act of believing, otherwise their salvation wouldn’t be real to begin with, and it would be their faith bringing a non-existent salvation into being rather than what Christ did that brings salvation.
 “For instance,” as Martin Zender put it, “what is the use of me asking someone to believe that I deposited a small fortune into his or her bank account if I haven’t actually done it?
 Would the person’s affirmative confession add money to an empty account?
 Neither God nor Christ would ever ask unjust God-avoiders to believe a fairy tale, let alone insist that such belief could change fairy tales into realities.
 In fact, why ask unjust God-avoiders to believe anything unless You were prepared to provide the necessary faith Yourself?
 This is just what God does: ‘[He] imparts to each the measure of faith’ (Romans 12:3).
 It’s the only way that anyone can believe.
 Is salvation real, or isn’t it?
 Or is it not real until human belief makes it so?
 But how can human faith make an unreality real simply by the act of believing?
 I may believe with all my heart that the moon is made of cheese, but it doesn’t make it so.
 This is madness.
 Only just people can do something so noble as seek God, but no one is just, not one.
 Thus, all avoid Him.
 These are Paul’s words under the inspiration of the holy spirit.
 Unjust God-avoiders believe and confess nothing concerning God, and even if they could, why pitch them a fable?
 The question then arises — Did Jesus save me, or didn’t He?
 If He didn’t, then what am I supposed to believe, even if I could believe?
 Am I supposed to believe that Jesus didn’t save me?
 What would be the use of believing a falsehood?
 If Jesus did save me, then I’m already saved and my subsequent belief — however it comes — affirms a truth, not a fable.
 Because honestly — who affirms a fable?
 Lies are to be denied, not affirmed.
 You Christians laud Jesus Christ in all your colorful brochures, heralding His death and resurrection as though it actually accomplished something — up until the time I must ‘believe or burn,’ at which time salvation turns from a done-deal wrought by a spectacular Savior into a job-op proposed by a Wanna-Be Hero.
 Jesus didn’t save me after all; it was false advertising.
 What you mean to tell me is that Jesus merely provided me the opportunity to save myself if I could somehow break through a God-enforced, Adamic stubbornness.
 Is that the exercise?
 Then present salvation as an exercise, not a grace.
 You misrepresent it.
 You’re hypocrites.
 You idiots really ought to make up your minds about salvation: is it real or a put-on?
 If it’s real, then present it that way.
 Stay true to your spectacular Savior brochures.
 Tell me what Jesus Christ did, and not what He hopes to do if only I can cooperate with Him.
 Tell me that I’m saved, and mean it.
 Do that, and my belief will become the caboose on the train of salvation that it truly is, rather than the engine.
 Jesus Christ on the cross is the engine, is He not?
 Unless, of course, I’m really not saved.
 If I’m not saved, then quit telling lies such as ‘Jesus saves.’
 Jesus doesn’t save squat if I’m in the same position after the cross as before it.
 Before the cross I’m doomed, and after the cross — according to you — I’m still doomed.
 What the hell did Jesus actually do on the cross then?
 At best, Calvary is a proposition.
 If it’s merely that, then quit saying, ‘Jesus saves.’
 Say instead, ‘Jesus tried.’
 If I am saved, then tell me I’m saved and I’ll believe it, because why would I deny a fact?
 It’s not my habit.
 I’m into truth, not pretense, and certainly not duplicities.
 Give it to me straight, you deceitful people who say one thing and mean another.”